Oyindaol/ScrabbleBoardGame/README.md

 ### Authors
 #### Ese Iyamu
 - Created the Player class.
-- Worked on user manual aspect of documentation.
+- Worked on the user manual aspect of documentation.
 - Added Java Doc comments to classes and methods.

 #### Oyindamola Taiwo-Olupeka
 - Worked on the ScrabbleBoard and Square classes.
-- Wrote design decision document.
+- Wrote the design decision document.
 - Added Java Doc comments to classes and methods.